-The SolarWinds Server and Application Monitor (SAM) is part of the for-cost Orion suite of network monitoring and management tools; we looked at components of the Orion suite in our article on the best sFlow traffic analyzers.
+The SolarWinds Server & Application Monitor (SAM) is part of the for-cost Orion suite of network monitoring and system management tools; we looked at components of the Orion suite in our article on the best sFlow traffic analyzers.
 Where the Server Health Monitor can meet the needs of a small shop, SAM can cover small businesses to large enterprises.
 SolarWinds offers a 30-day free trial of SAM.

-As the name suggests, SAM monitors the health and performance of server hardware and virtual servers from multiple vendors, as well as doing deep monitoring of many hundreds of applications.
+As the name suggests, SAM monitors the system health and performance of server hardware and virtual servers from multiple vendors, as well as doing deep monitoring of many hundreds of applications.
 It can monitor multiple sites and cloud environments like Azure and AWS.

 The SolarWinds Orion suite will auto-discover hosts and devices on your network.
 Then you can start to monitor them.